logicalhacking/DASCA/README.md

 ## License

-This project is licensed under the Eclipse Public License 1.0.
+This project is licensed under the Eclipse Public License 2.0.

+SPDX-License-Identifier: EPL-2.0

 ## Master Repository